1 – The Buyer

 (a) Each lot is sold as:

-(b) A purchaser shall be at liberty to reject any lot if he:
+(b) A purchaser shall be at liberty to reject any lot if they:

 (e) No lot shall be rejected if, subsequent to the sale, it has been immersed in water, marked by an expert or expert committee, or treated by any other process, unless the auctioneer’s permission to subject the lot to such a process has first been obtained in writing.